Member states of the Arab League: Suspensions

-Libya - Libya was suspended from the Arab League on 22 February 2011.
-On 27 August 2011, the Arab League voted to restore Libya's membership by accrediting a representative of the National Transitional Council, which was partially recognised as the interim government of the country in the wake of Gaddafi's ouster from the capital of Tripoli.
+Libya

-Libya's membership was suspended on 22 February 2011, following the start of the Libyan Civil War and the use of military force against civilians.
+Libya was suspended from the Arab League on 22 February 2011, following the start of the Libyan Civil War and the use of military force against civilians.
 That makes Libya the second country in the League's history to have a frozen membership.
 Libyan leader Muammar Gaddafi declared that the League was illegitimate, saying: "The Arab League is finished.
 There is no such thing as the Arab League".
-On 25 August 2011, Secretary-General Nabil Elaraby announced it was "about time" Libya's full member status was restored.
-The National Transitional Council, the partially recognised interim government of Libya, sent a representative to be seated at the Arab League meeting on 17 August to participate in a discussion as to whether to readmit Libya to the organisation.
+On 27 August 2011, the Arab League voted to restore Libya's membership by accrediting a representative of the National Transitional Council, which was partially recognised as the interim government of the country in the wake of Gaddafi's ouster from the capital of Tripoli.